Surya-Ray1/Credit-Card-Fraud-Analysis/README.md

 - Solution: Identified the Java and Hadoop versions running on the notebook and selected compatible SDK versions.
 - Reference materials here: [ref1](https://stackoverflow.com/questions/52310416/noclassdeffounderror-org-apache-hadoop-fs-streamcapabilities-while-reading-s3-d#:~:text=whatever%20version%20of%20the%20hadoop%2D%20JARs%20you%20have%20on%20your%20local%20spark%20installation%2C%20you%20need%20to%20have%20exactly%20the%20same%20version%20of%20hadoop%2Daws%2C%20and%20exactly%20the%20same%20version%20of%20the%20aws%20SDK%20which%20hadoop%2Daws%20was%20built%20with.%20Try%20mvnrepository%20for%20the%20details. )
 2. AWS Region Service Connection
-- Challenge: It seems setting up compatible software is not enough.
-It is equally important to check if the s3 region needs extra configuration like enable region (I notice new region like my case `Kuala Lumpur` need to do this setup).
+- Challenge: It appears that simply setting up compatible software is insufficient.
+It's also crucial to verify whether the S3 region requires additional configurations, such as enabling the region (I noticed that for new regions like `Kuala Lumpur`, this setup is necessary).
-- Solution: Ensure to enable version is at latest position
+- Solution: Make sure to enable the version at the latest position.
 ```
 -Dcom.amazonaws.services.s3.enableVx=true

+where x is the latest version
 ```
 3. Insufficient Compute Storage in Databricks
 - Challenge: Encountered storage limitations when creating clusters.
 - Solution: Refreshed and created new clusters as a workaround.
 4. Python Module Support in dbt
-- Challenge: this error occur when I try to use python model with locally host postgres
+- Challenge: an error occured when I try to use python model with locally host postgres
-- Solution: to solve it, there is only 4 services like Databricks, Snowflake compatible with python dbt model
+- Solution: to solve it, there is only 4 services like Databricks, Snowflake compatible with python dbt model. so, it is not possible to use ptyhon dbt model on postgres yet.
 5. File Naming in Medallion Architecture
-I want to implement different prefix to indicate the file is what media layer or data mart.
-When I created table (mount my S3 in Databricks workspace for example), Databricks has its own way of filename creation for storing data.
-I found that it is due to unity catalog features.
-Below is sample naming from my custom S3 setup and auto created S3 in Databricks (Databricks data is managed by unity catalog causing not lenient/custom naming convention when saving table/data)
+I would like to use different prefixes to indicate which media layer or data mart the file belongs to.
+For instance, when I create a table by mounting my S3 in the Databricks workspace, Databricks automatically generates filenames for storing data.
+I discovered that this is a result of the Unity Catalog features.
+Below is a comparison of naming conventions from my custom S3 setup and the automatically created S3 in Databricks (where the data managed by the Unity Catalog does not allow for flexible or customized naming conventions when saving tables or data).

 ```
 Desired S3: bronze-cctransaction-example.s3.ap-southeast-5.amazonaws.com/mongo/ap-southeast-5/creditcard_trx/bronze/year=2020/month=01/day=01/part-00000-.gz.parquet